 When Organizations Typically Adopt EPM

 EPM adoption is rarely triggered by company size alone.
 It is driven by complexity and expectations.
+Organizations seek EPM when planning cycles become too slow, forecasts lose credibility or leadership demands more frequent insight.

 EPM becomes especially valuable when the pace of change increases.
-As businesses expand, restructure, or face external volatility, the ability to model scenarios and adjust plans quickly becomes a strategic advantage rather than a nice-to-have.
+As businesses expand, restructure or face external volatility, the ability to model scenarios and adjust plans quickly becomes a strategic advantage rather than a nice-to-have.

 What EPM Looks Like Over Time

-Initial implementations often focus on a narrow scope, such as budgeting or consolidation.
+One of the most common misconceptions is that EPM is a one-time implementation.
+In reality, EPM evolves alongside the business.
+Initial implementations often focus on a narrow scope such as budgeting or consolidation.
 Over time, organizations expand use cases, refine models and incorporate additional data sources.
-Ownership may shift, governance may tighten and expectations may rise.

 Common Misunderstandings About EPM